Chaki: Chaire

 The term chaire (茶入) generally refers to a relatively small ceramic jar with a lid, used to hold the tea powder for use in making thick tea (koicha).
-The lid is traditionally made from elephant ivory with a gold leafed underside, though today lids are usually created from other materials made to resemble ivory.
+Historically, the lid, which is custom-made to fit the jar, is made from elephant ivory with a gold leaf underside.
+This traditional use of ivory links the utensil to contemporary conservation debates and the global illegal ivory trade.
+Contemporary lids are usually created from other materials made to resemble ivory.

 History

 According to Sadler, chaire were originally used in China in the Song period as bottles for oil or medicine, and were imported into Japan for use as tea caddies up to the end of the Ashikaga or start of the Tokugawa period.

 Types

 Chaire can be divided into two broad types: karamono and wamono (sometimes referred to as kuniyakimono).
 Karamono are chaire that originated in or are made to resemble those created in China, while wamono are those that originated in Japan.
 These can be further subdivided by kiln or potter as well as shape.